-The Borough of Boston's business base by VAT/PAYE activity and size is nearly 2,200 with 1,855 falling in the 0 to 10 employee band.
+The Borough of Boston has nearly 2,200 within its boundary with 1,855 employing 1 to 10 employees.
 However, it also has 15 businesses including Bakkavor, Freshtime, Turners Distribution, Mason Brothers Distribution, Pilgrim Foods that are within the 250+ employee band, all creating opportunities in sector-related supply-chain management.
 Other large employers include Boston College and the Pilgrim Hospital.
-There is a consistently low unemployment rate in Boston (lower than the national average).
+There is a consistently low unemployment rate in Boston

+(lower than the national average).